 Turning on a light or motor causes energy (known as current or amp draw) to flow in a circuit which also causes heat to occur naturally.
 Your circuit needs to be protected from excessive heat.
 And that’s the fuses job.

 Fuses contain a fine metal strip that’s designed to melt above its rated amp draw.
 When a circuit is designed, factors such as the size of the load (motor, light, etc.), wire size, wire length, voltage, etc. dictate how much heat a circuit will produce.

 Based on such factors a circuit designer can calculate the correct size fuse.
 Fitting a fuse that’s too big, would cause excessive heat in the circuitry (when shorted) as the higher rating fuse is designed to handle higher amp draw.
+This content is owned by moc.sotuaytsur.
 The result is excessive heat, burnt wiring, or components.

 Conversely, if the fuse fitted to the circuit is too small, it will cause the fuse to blow, below the circuit’s capacity.
 That results in the fuse blowing every time the load is turned on.